neondatabase/website/content/docs/reference/neon-cli.md

 - <a id="analytics"></a>`--analytics`

-  Analytics are enabled by default.
-Neon collects data about the CLI commands and options that are used to aid in providing support and understanding common usage patterns.
-Neon does not collect user-defined data such as project IDs or command payloads.
-To disable collection of analytics, specify `--no-analytics` or `--analytics false`.
+  Analytics are enabled by default to gather information about the CLI commands and options that are used by our customers.
+This data collection assists in offering support, and allows for a better understanding of typical usage patterns so that we can improve user experience.
+Neon does not collect user-defined data, such as project IDs or command payloads.
+To opt-out of analytics data collection, specify `--no-analytics` or `--analytics false`.